23 pointsby khvirabyan4 months ago4 comments

 Imagine a simple todo application.
 Instead of a conditional filter on completed items the code itself changes to always and only return completed items upon request, spoken or otherwise.

-• bibryam6 hours ago
+• nthingtohide4 months ago

 AI already does that.
 Send a question to chatgpt that requires analytics, chatgpt will write a python code, execute it, and return you the result.

-• nthingtohide8 hours ago
+• nthingtohide4 months ago

 Wrt to premature optimization, in future, AI will write the most optimized for every general and obscure cases out of the box eking out every last blood of performance from any kind of hardware.